First Nations, Métis, and Inuit Initiatives

 FNMI Student Conference

-The 2024 FNMI Student Conference will be held May 7 from 9:30am - 12:00pm in person at the Toronto Congress Centre, and there is an option for youth to attend the event virtually.
+The 2025 FNMI Student Conference will be held May 6 from 9:30am - 12:00pm in person in the North Building of the Toronto Congress Centre, and there is an option for youth to attend the event virtually.

 Skip below for virtual option!